merkator-software/GaiaBuilder-manual/Configuration_examples/Publishing an Image service Cloud Store and EGDB/README.md

   addon --> mapx
   mapx --> git
   git --> pipeline
-  transfer --> pipeline
+  image --> mapx
   pipeline --> portal
 ```

 ### ✅ Step-by-Step Deployment Flow

 1. **Prepare the system**

     Create a UNC networkshare and mount it locally and configure it in ArcGIS Pro

     ![Create File share](fileshare_local.png)

     Register the UNC networkshare on your ArcGIS Server (in this example the Hosting ArcGIS Server is also licensed as Image Server):

     ![Register Fileshare](register1.png)
     ![Register Fileshare](register2.png)
     ![Register Fileshare](register3.png)

-    Create the ACS Connection file and copy it to the Network Share
+    Create the ACS Connection file(s) and copy it to the Network Share

-    Create the SDE Connection file and copy it to the Network Share
+    Create the SDE Connection file(s) and copy it to the Network Share

     ![Files](connection_files.png)

 2. **Create the Mosaic and load the data**

     Create the Mosaic using the SDE file in the EGDB

     ![Create Mosaic](create_mosaic.png)

     Add the rasters to the Mosaic, ensure you're using the ACS file from the networkshare

     ![Add Rasters](add_rasters.png)

 3. **Create your image map in ArcGIS Pro**

     Share the Mosaic as a Image Service in your Portal.
 Right click the Mosaic in the SDE connection and choose Share as Web Layer

     ![Add Rasters](share.png)

 4. **Configure the Portal item**

    Set:
    * 🔖 Thumbnail
    * 📄 Title